orange-cloudavenue/terraform-provider-cloudavenue/docs/resources/edgegateway.md

 page_title: "cloudavenue_edgegateway Resource - cloudavenue"
 subcategory: "Edge Gateway (Tier-1)"
 description: |-
-  The Edge Gateway  resource allows you to create and delete Edge Gateways in CloudAvenue.
+  The Edge Gateway resource allows you to create and delete Edge Gateways in Cloud Avenue.
 ---

 # cloudavenue_edgegateway (Resource)

-The Edge Gateway  resource allows you to create and delete Edge Gateways in CloudAvenue.
+The Edge Gateway resource allows you to create and delete Edge Gateways in Cloud Avenue.

 ## Example Usage